-Is your referee hesitant to provide you with the letter?
-Then he/she can email a scanned PDF of the letter to email@example.com.
-His/her email must include your complete name and TU Delft student number.
-You will be given this number upon registering in Studielink.
-If you choose this option, please upload a statement under “reference letter” in osiaan.tudelft.nl informing us that your referee will send us the reference letter by email.
+*You will be given this number upon registering in Studielink.
+If you choose this option, please upload a statement under “reference letter” in your online application informing us that your referee will send us the reference letter by email.
 This statement should include the name and email address of your referee.

 Applicants applying for the following MSc programmes are required to upload a digital portfolio.
 Note that each programme has its own portfolio requirements.
 Please click the links below for more information:

 GRE (if applicable)